asjadnaqvi/climate-econ/README.md

 # Climate econ literature dump

 A dump of my climate econ bibliograph.
 It will be cleaned up.
 On the hunt for causality literature.
-Check back l8r...